GfellerLab/MixTCRviz/README.md

 # MixTCRviz
-R package to visualize TCR binding motifs.
+R package to visualize TCR specificity profiles.

 MixTCRviz can be used freely by academic groups for non-commercial purposes (see license).
 The product is provided free of charge, and, therefore, on an "as is"